Every person who has a learning disability has the right to vote

 On average, only 30 percent of people who have a learning disability vote in elections.
 And, while 70 percent of people who have a learning disability want to vote, 60 percent find the process too difficult.

-#ENABLEtheVote set out to make the voting process and politicians much more accessible to people who have a learning disability.
+#ENABLEtheVote is our campaign to make the voting process and politicians much more accessible to people who have a learning disability.

 #ENABLEtheVote works across the political spectrum, empowering people who have a learning disability to:

 - influence the debate on the issues that matter to them

 - make informed choices about who to vote for

 - increase the number of people who have a learning disability who vote.

 We do this by:

 - writing accessible literature about the election process